The under-utilized tool that options traders must understand and use

 Volume, as you likely know, is very important in technical analysis when evaluating potential direction of a stock.
 However, stock volume can be deceptive, noisy, or absent all together!
 If you are familiar with darkpools, you will know exactly what I am talking about.
 To quickly recap for context, darkpools are massive purchases of stocks that are hidden from the public eye in private trading exchanges.
 What does this have to do with options?
 Well, massive options purchases cannot be hidden in dark pools, and are readily available to the savvy options trader.

 Now that we have access to what the market makers and institutional traders are doing with options, how can we use this information to benefit our own trades?
 Options flow data utilization first begins with the mindset and belief that these big players in the market likely know something that we don’t.
 After all, you aren’t given a multi-million dollar bankroll to trade with if you’re playing a guessing game.
 Secondly, we must also believe that higher volume will lead to higher prices after seeing this flow come in.
-This notion goes against the grain of what I primarily teach traders, which is trading based upon technical analysis.
+This notion goes against the grain of what I primarily teach traders, which is trading based upon supply and demand, or technical analysis.
 However, flow data often stands to trump the technicals.
-Simply put, options flow can signal to us that a big move is coming.
+Simply put, options flow can suggest to us that a big move is coming.

 Here is just one example to illustrate the point: at 10:20AM EST on 7/5/18, there was an unusual options flow order for ticker $ATUS with a July 20th expiry 17.97 calls.
 The current bid / ask spread was .20 x .30, and the order was purchased at the mid price of 0.25 per contract.
 The order was filled for 2796 contracts!
 Let’s break that down.
 Someone had spent a total of $69,900 on these contracts which rarely see volume of more than a few dozen contracts per day.
 What happened within the next 20 minutes?
 Well, the stock exploded in price.
 Three hours later, the bid / ask spread was .60 x .70.
 With the assumption that this order was closed out at the ask, this trader’s initial trade entry of $69,900 is now worth $195,720.
 That is a gain or more than 100%!
 This order was presented to us with our options flow sentiment screener less than 2 minutes after the order was placed, as our stream receives live data (as opposed to 15 minutes delayed like many others).
 We had the opportunity to secure an entry at .30 when we received the notification.
 This is just one example - Many of the flow alerts we receive are of much higher value.